-Prisons have a crucial role in our societies, although its exact extent is often debated: if for some this is to gather together offenders and take them off the streets for years following their crimes, making sure they regret their actions, others see prisons from a different point of view: places whose main mission is not to exclude but to help offenders be reintegrated in societies.
+Prisons play a crucial role in our societies, although their exact function is often debated: if for some this is to take offenders off the streets for years following their crimes, making sure they regret their actions, others see prisons from a different point of view: places whose main mission is not to exclude but to help offenders be reintegrated in societies.

 On the other hand, Scandinavian prisons represent for many a model to take inspiration from.
-Northern European countries have in fact one of the most advanced and innovative approaches to detention, ranging from the prison environment to their re-educational policies.
+Northern European countries have in fact one of the most advanced and innovative approaches to detention, both in terms of prison environment and re-educational policies.

-First of all, prisoners are provided with accommodations that resemble regular habitations, something very different from the small rooms containing only beds and sinks provided in most world prisons.
+First of all, prisoners are provided with accommodations that resemble regular habitations, something very different from the small rooms containing only beds and sinks provided in many world prisons.
 In some cases, for example in the Norwegian prisons of Bastøy, detainees live on a small island and share small houses under the supervision of prison staff.
-The activities they are engaged in are daily life routines: they wake up in the morning, prepare their breakfast and then go to work on the island.
+The activities they are engaged in are daily life routines: they wake up in the morning, prepare their own breakfast and then go to work on the island.
 Jobs consist in manual activities including carpentry, farming and harvesting and other hand-craft activities whose aim is to make them feel engaged and part of a community.
-Prisons’ approach towards inmates is more lenient, detainees are expected to work regularly and serve the sentence but respect for their human rights, even if convicted for serious crimes such as murder, is a staple.
+Prisons’ approach towards inmates here is more lenient, detainees are expected to work regularly and serve the sentence but respect for their human rights, even if convicted for violent crimes, is a staple.

 The treatment received by Scandinavian prisoners is at odds with that of their American counterparts.
 The maximum prison sentence in Norway is set to twenty-one years for murder, and the rate of crime in the Scandinavian country shows that this approach can have a better outcome than a stricter one.
-In fact, the American prison system, which adopts what Foucault called the Panopticon model, seems to incentivise rage and frustration in offenders.
-Despite their actions, prisoners are still human beings who are supposed to be supported through re-education and helped in their re-integration in society.
-Lowering their standard of living as a punishment for their mistakes is not the right answer to the issue of crime: helping them take responsibility and make them aware of their chances once they are out could be a better way to tackle it.
+In fact, the American prison system, which adopts what Foucault called the Panopticon model, seems to incentivise frustration among offenders.
+Despite their actions, prisoners are human beings who deserve to be supported through re-education and helped in their re-integration in society.
+Lowering their standard of living as a punishment for people who make mistakes is not the right answer to the issue of crime: helping them take responsibility and make them aware of their chances once they are out again could be a better way to tackle it.